 You can add more baits to lose feed and to feed and build up your fishing peg.
 There is ground bait you can use, it is used to attract the fish into your swim/peg.

 Combinations I like to use would be, pellet & Sweetcorn, Pellet & meat, Caster, hemp, and worm.
 The trick is to test your baits on the day and find out what the fish are going for most and build on it from there.

 To begin with, let’s say you’re going with pellet & corn for loose feeding and hook baits.

 With a little ground bait in there too, once you’ve mixed your ground bait and it’s ready, make 3 tennis-ball size balls of ground bait, pick a spot in your peg where your pole line reaches.
 Then throw the balls of ground bait in, but make a triangle in the water.
 Then fish your pole line over the top of the triangle.

 Also, throw a small handful mix of pellets and corn down the side of your peg left and on the right, then top this up again every hour, but don’t fish over it until much later in the day.

 Top up your triangle after every fish, or every five minutes if no fish, top-up should be one handful of ground bait and just a few pinches of corn and pellets.
 As the day is going, fish will move into your peg to feed.
 Consistency of regular baiting is key to catching fish or blanking.

 Fishing equipment tips what do I need to go fishing

-Up to the age of 13 you don’t need one, your fishing licence is free.
+Up to the age of 13, you don’t need one, your fishing license is free.
 From the age of 13 to 16 it is still free, but you must still get one.
 You can order this online here.